thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 ## Adding Entities table widget

 We have already created a widget that displays our two buildings on a map.
-Now let's create another widget - Entities table, which will display our buildings in a list.
+Now let&#39;s create another widget - Entities table, which will display our buildings in a list.

 {% include images-gallery.html imageCollection="adding-entities-table-widget-1" showListImageTitles="true" %}